zsenani/2022-GP-10-Admin-Panel/README.md

 # in Saudi Arabia and give the physician the ability to reach all his patients' information.
 # But it aids physicians diagnosing unusual cases with minimal risks and resources.

-# MedCore admin panle uses a JavaScript as a programming language.
+# MedCore admin panel uses a JavaScript as a programming language.

 # https://app.appsmith.com/app/medcore/hospital-6356520d4b1a8d429123868b?branch=master